Samahussien7/Video-Subtitle-Detector/README.md

     pip install numpy opencv-python matplotlib
 ```
 ## Usage
-1- Place your video file in the main directory if you will use jupyter or in src file if you will run python files .
+1- Place your <a href="https://drive.google.com/file/d/1mUOdZbcvRS_UTIoi4wGdfp9i8pNl3fYM/view" target="_blank">video</a>  file in the main directory if you will use jupyter or in src file if you will run python files .

 2- Modify the base_directory variable to specify where you want to save the output frames and video.